Aberdeen Asset chief sees greater post-acquisition gains

-MONACO British fund manager Aberdeen Asset Management Plc (ADN.L) sees greater than forecast savings from its recent SWIP acquisition and expects to raise its dividend this year, as well as seeing scope to buy back shares, its chief executive said on Tuesday.
+MONACO, June 24 British fund manager Aberdeen Asset Management Plc sees greater than forecast savings from its recent SWIP acquisition and expects to raise its dividend this year, as well as seeing scope to buy back shares, its chief executive said on Tuesday.

 Speaking on the sidelines of the Fund Forum conference in Monaco on Tuesday, Martin Gilbert said the integration of SWIP was going well and the group was focused on "the hard bit", around front-office integration, which should be finished in the next two to three weeks.

-Once the acquisition from Lloyds Banking Group Plc (LLOY.L) was complete, Gilbert saw cost savings from the deal exceeding the previously expected total of between 48 million pounds and 50 million, although he declined to comment further.
+Once the acquisition from Lloyds Banking Group Plc was complete, Gilbert saw cost savings from the deal exceeding the previously expected total of between 48 million pounds ($81.6 million) and 50 million, although he declined to comment further.

 He reiterated a plan to increase the dividend and buy back shares.
 "We'd really like to see the dividend increasing and then buying back shares after that."